 To carry out its responsibilities, the Leadership Institute Committee is comprised of the following:

-Immediate past chair, for a one year term immediately following director term (ex officio, non-voting)
+Past Chair (1 year term immediately following chair term as ex officio, non-voting)*

 Responsibilities of the Chair

-The chair will insure the establishment of priorities, make individual assignments within the Committee, and insure follow-through on assignments.
-The chair will be the primary societal contact for the Committee.
-The chair will represent the Committee to the society’s leadership and will work with the society leadership to assure that the Committee’s programs are consistent with the society’s interests.
+The chair will ensure the establishment of priorities, make individual assignments within the Leadership Institute (LI), and insure follow-through on assignments.
+The chair will be the primary societal contact for the LI.
+The chair will represent the LI to the society’s leadership and will work with the society leadership to assure that the Leadership Institute's programs are consistent with the society’s interests.
 The chair will have primary responsibility for preparing and submitting reports to the ICO (Internal Communications Officer) of APS upon request.

-The vice-chair of the Committee will support the efforts of the chair and at times may step in to lead selected initiatives as appropriate.
-The chair and vice-chair will coordinate meetings and conference calls with the members of the Committee, and will share responsibilities for drafting reports and other communications from the Committee.
+The vice chair will support the efforts of the chair and at times may step in to lead selected initiatives as appropriate.
+The chair and vice chair will coordinate meetings and conference calls with the members of the Leadership Institute and will share responsibilities for drafting reports and other communications from the Leadership Institute.

 Responsibilities of the Members

-The Committee will convene at the APS Annual Meeting to make programmatic and financial decisions.
+The Leadership Institute (LI) will meet during the Plant Health Committee Connections Meetings held prior to the APS Annual meeting to make programmatic and financial decisions.
 However, planning, decision-making, and program execution occur on a year-round basis.
-Members are expected to participate actively in regular Committee discussions via E-mail and conference calls, and to respond in a timely manner to requests for input and information regarding Committee activities.
-Committee members are encouraged to bring forward new and creative ideas to help meet the mission of the Leadership Institute.
-Committee members may be called upon to assist with coordination and execution of workshops and other activities associated with the Leadership Institute.
+Members are expected to participate actively in regular LI discussions via electronic means, and to respond in a timely manner to requests for input and information regarding LI activities.
+Members are encouraged to bring forward new and creative ideas to help meet the mission of the Leadership Institute and may be called upon to assist with coordination and execution of activities associated with the Leadership Institute.
 Members are also charged with maintaining the highest professional standards of scientific objectivity, dispassion, and ethical conduct.